Local hearing expert shares concerns for over-the-counter hearing aids - NewsBreak

 New Hanover County Schools introduces new graduation option, seeks to help students graduate

 WILMINGTON, N.C.
-(WECT) - New Hanover County Schools has introduced a new graduation option that seeks to help students receive their diplomas.
+(WECT) – New Hanover County Schools has introduced a new graduation option that seeks to help students receive their diploma.
 Per NHCS, the Reduced Elective Credit (REC) Diploma Option will allow certain students to graduate and receive a full diploma based on North Carolina’s standards.
-The state...
+The...

 Small North Carolina town works to move on after mayor’s sudden resignation